 Invesco is a leading independent global investment management firm, dedicated to helping investors achieve their financial objectives.
-With offices globally, capabilities in virtually every asset class and investment style, a disciplined approach to investment management and a commitment to the highest standards of performance and client service - we are uniquely positioned to help institutional investors achieve their investment objectives.
+With offices globally, capabilities in virtually every asset class and investment | unique network give us the inside track style, a disciplined approach to investment management and a commitment to the highest standards of performance and client service - we are uniquely positioned to help institutional investors achieve their investment objectives.